 C:\Users\username\AppData\Local\Temp\Adobe\Reader\11.0

 Step 2.
-Find the temporary files in the above location, copy and paste these files to another location.
+Find the temporary files in the above location, and copy and paste these files to another location.

 - Notice: